ChrstphrHll/npc_gen/students/Cerridwen Durothil.md

 ---
 # Cerridwen Durothil
 ### Description
-- Half-Elf Ranger from Principality of the Palus Peoples
+- Half-Elf Ranger from Shadesburry Initiative
 - 5th year Exploration student in Treskal
 - shoulder length curly violet hair that's plain, Pale Gray eyes, and Light skin
 - Is Gritty and Outspoken, and has Competition as their ideal
+- Speaks in a light, direct, sudden manner

 ### Notes